Singapore Government Logo

 Description and Ethnobotany

-Taxonomy This species/ variety was initially mistaken for and sold under the identity of Costus curvibracteatus.
+Taxonomy This species/variety was initially mistaken for and sold under the identity of Costus curvibracteatus.
 It was subsequently sold as Costus productus var. productus but this was also an incorrect ID.
 It is now identified as one of the varieties under the Costus productus species complex.

 Ethnobotanical Uses Edible Plant Parts : Edible Flowers

-Others: The edible flowers are sweet.
+Others: The edible flowers are sweet, occasionally with a sour tang.

 Landscaping Features